-“Good,” Alex said, smiled, and took at strolling again.
+“Good,” Alex said, smiled, and took to strolling again.
 “Now, as we walk, tell me about this creature.”

 “We couldn’t see it,” Thomas said.
-As he walked, he kept upping the pace, gaining a few steps on Alex and Ricard and then stopping until they caught up.
-“But there was a loud buzz and all the wizards in the lab ended up killed, cut into pieces by an invisible sword.
+As he continued, he kept upping the pace, gaining a few steps on Alex and Ricard, then stopping until they caught up.
+“But there was a loud buzz, and all the wizards in the lab ended up killed, cut into pieces by an invisible sword.
 Only one assistant was alive when I left but badly wounded.”

 “Invisible and buzzing,” she said.
-“And it killed the wizards before the assistants.
+“And it killed the wizards before the assistants?
 I might know what it is.
 Stop.”
-Alex stood still and counted till five.
+Alex stood still and counted to five.

 The other two stared at her.